Behold (furniture polish)

 William R. Johnson, now president of H.J.
 Heinz, was assistant brand manager for Behold at Drackett, 1974-1977.

-The National Institutes of Health household products database lists Behold as containing propane and butane and naphtha.
+The National Institutes of Health household products database lists Behold as containing propane, butane, and naphtha.
 Propane and isobutane blends are used as propellants for household cleaners.

 Aerosol furniture polishes apply a thin layer of silicone oils, rather than the thicker, more durable layer of solid waxes.
 Fine furniture craftsmen warn that the silicone oils can penetrate through tiny cracks in the finish and make eventual refinishing very difficult.